Holidays

 CONSUMER RIGHTS ACT 2015

-This law gives you rights against a trader, such as a holiday organiser and retailer, that provides you with a service.
-The service you receive must be carried out with reasonable care and skill, within a reasonable time (if the time is not fixed by the contract) and you are only required to pay a reasonable price for the serviceunlessthe price (or the way in which the price is worked out) is fixed as part of the contract.
+This law gives you rights against a trader, such as a tour operator or a travel agent, that provides you with a service.
+The service you receive must be carried out with reasonable care and skill, within a reasonable time (if the time is not fixed by the contract) and you are only required to pay a reasonable price for the service unless the price (or the way in which the price is worked out) is fixed as part of the contract.

 Anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract if you take that information into consideration before you agree the contract; it also applies if you make a decision about the service, based on that information, after the contract is made.

-The 'Unfair terms in consumer contracts and notices' guide gives more information.
+The 'Unfair terms in consumer contracts & notices' guide gives more information.

 CONSUMER PROTECTION FROM UNFAIR TRADING REGULATIONS 2008

 These Regulations prohibit commercial practices that are unfair to consumers.
-If a trader misleads a consumer or engages in an aggressive commercial practice and the consumer makes a decision to purchase goods or services that they would not otherwise have done, the trader may be in breach of the Regulations.
-For example, the price shown in a brochure or on a website should not be misleading and distances from the beach must be accurate.
+If a trader misleads a consumer or engages in an aggressive commercial practice, and the consumer makes a decision to purchase goods or services that they would not otherwise have done, the trader may be in breach of the Regulations.
+For example, the price shown in a brochure, travel agent's window or website should not be misleading and distances from the beach must be accurate.

 If you think you have been misled complain to the Citizens Advice consumer service; your complaint can be referred to trading standards.

-If you enter a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See 'Misleading and aggressive practices: rights to redress' for more information.
+If you enter a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+See 'Misleading & aggressive practices - your right to redress' for more information.

 Useful contacts